Analyzing Altisource Asset Management (AAMC) & The Competition

 |2.37

-As a group, “Real estate” companies have a potential upside of 29.81%.
-Given Altisource Asset Management’s competitors higher possible upside, analysts plainly believe Altisource Asset Management has less favorable growth aspects than its competitors.
+As a group, “Real estate” companies have a potential upside of 32.99%.
+Given Altisource Asset Management’s rivals higher possible upside, analysts clearly believe Altisource Asset Management has less favorable growth aspects than its rivals.

 Valuation & Earnings

-This table compares Altisource Asset Management and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Altisource Asset Management and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue